 Panasonic FZ2500 versus Canon G3 X

-The Panasonic Lumix DMC-FZ2500 (called Panasonic FZ2000 in some regions) and the Canon PowerShot G3 X are two digital cameras that were officially introduced, respectively, in September 2016 and June 2015.
+The Panasonic Lumix DMC-FZ2500 (called Panasonic FZ2000 in some regions) and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in September 2016 and June 2015.
 Both the FZ2500 and the G3X are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Panasonic FZ2500 and the Canon G3 X. Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Panasonic FZ2500 and the Canon G3 X is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ2500 – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ2500 – represents the basis or 100 percent across all the size and weight measures).